-NO OF MATTERS: 7 - JUDGEMENTS IN FAVOUR OF the dtic N AME OF MATTER SUMMARY OF FACTS OPPOSED / UNOPPOSED 1.
+NAME OF MATTER ATTER SUMMARY OF FACTS 1.
 Deon Harmse AND 6 Others // Kamiesberg Local Municipality and Minister of Trade, Industry and Competition On 12 April 2024, the Court dismissed an application seeking to declare section 21 of the National Building Regulations and Building Standards Act No 103 of 1977, which authorises the court to prohibit or order the demolition of building structures erected without approved building plans from a local authority.
 Opposed 2.
 Tongaat Hulett (In Business Rescue) vs. Minister of Trade, Industry and Competition On 6 May 2024, the Court dismissed with costs, an application for leave to appeal its earlier decision granted on 04 December 2023 which found that Tongaat Huletts (THL) and its business rescue practitioners are not entitled to suspend their payment obligations under the Sugar Industry Agreement.
 Opposed 3.
 Lihaelo Bridgett Molapo v Minister of Justice and Correctional Services, Minister of Trade, Industry and Competition & Others In August 2024, the applicant launched an application to declare Section 24(3) of the Legal Practice Act unconstitutional and invalid to the extent that it does not allow foreigners admitted elsewhere as advocates to be admitted and practice as legal practitioners in South Africa.
 Judgement issued on 2 December 2024, the Court dismissed the application finding that the provision reflects a policy choice of the Legislature and it regulates access to the legal profession.
 Opposed 4.
-Nompumelelo Nene v The Auditor General of South Africa, the Department of Trade, Industry and Competition & Others In February 2024, the applicant launched an application to review and set aside the findings of the Auditor-General of South Africa (AGSA) against the National Lotteries Commission (NLC) related to its financial management.
+Nompumelelo Nene v The Auditor General Of South Africa, the Department of Trade, Industry and Competition & Others In February 2024, the applicant launched an application to review and set aside the findings of the Auditor-General of South Africa (AGSA) against the NLC related to its financial management.
 The applicant further sought an order against the dtic related to the investigation of the NLC affairs.
 Judgement issued on 2 December 2024, the Court found in favour of the dtic dismissing the application with costs.
-Opposed

-N. AME OF MATTER SUMMARY OF FACTS OPPOSED / UNOPPOSED 5.
-South African Agricultural Machinery Association & 1 Other v Motor Industry Association of South Africa, Minister of Trade, Industry and Competition & Others In September 2020, the applicant launched an application to declare that MIOSA is not entitled to payment contributions from members of the applicants in terms of the Consumer Protection Act, 68 of 2008 or in terms of the South African Automotive Industry Code of Conduct (the Code).
+Opposed 5.
+South African Agricultural Machinery Association & 1 Other v Motor Industry Association of South Africa, Minister of Trade, Industry and Competition & Others In September 2020 , the applicant launched an application to declare that MIOSA is not entitled to payment contributions from members of the applicants in terms of the Consumer Protection Act, 68 of 2008 or in terms of the South African Automotive Industry Code of Conduct (the Code).
 The Minister was cited however did not participate in the matter.
-Judgement was issued on 30 April 2024 and filed on Court online portal on 23 August 2024.
-The Court dismissed application finding that Motor Industry Ombudsman of South Africa (MIOSA) was entitled to levy costs against the Applicants' members based on the formula prescribed Schedule 5 of the Code.
+Judgement was issued on 30 April 2024 and filed on Court online portal on 23 August 2024 .
+The Court dismissed application finding that MIOSA was entitled to levy costs against the Applicants' members based on the formula prescribed Schedule 5 of the Code.
 Did not participate 6.
 Glenda Mathabe v Minister of Trade, Industry and Competition & Others On 3 January 2025, the applicant launched an application to Application to reverse deductions made based on no work-no-pay principle dismissed with costs.
 Judgement was issued on 16 January 2025, the matter being struck off the roll due to lack of urgency with costs in favour of the NRCS Opposed 7.
 Tariku Bogale v The Department Of Trade, Industry and Competition & Others On 22 January 2025, the applicant launched an application to review and set aside film incentive application.
 On the 28 January 2025, the High Court of Pretoria has dismissed with costs on a Party and Party Scale and struck off the Roll due to lack of urgency Opposed